yurikoval/omniauth-slack/README.md

 This works because Slack scopes are additive: Once you successfully authorize a scope, the token will possess that scope forever, regardless of what flow or scopes are requested at future authorizations (removal of scope requires revocation of the token or uninstallation of the Slack app from the team).

 ## v2 API scope fields

-The Slack's v2 API allows two different scope fields in the authorization request.
+The Slack v2 API allows two different scope fields in the authorization request.

 * Scopes passed in the `scope` field are requesting a bot token.
 * Scopes passed in the `user_scope` field are requesting a user token.